shinevee/VoxelFork/README.md

 ## Play
 Download [the latest release](https://github.com/shinevee/VoxelFork/releases/latest) & run the jar*

-*Java 17 or later is required to run Voxel Fork.
+*Java 21 or later is required to run Voxel Fork from release.
+17 should be enough to compile

 ## Voxel Thing Credits
 ![STAGGO: Lead developer](doc/credits/staggo.png)